Telecoms group Altice set to buy Oi's Portugal operations

 Altice was advised by Morgan Stanley (MS.N) and Perella Weinberg on the deal.
 Oi was advised by BTG Pactual (BPAC3.SA).

-Its series of acquisitions this year has been fuelled largely by debt, and Altice plans to pay for Portugal Telecom in existing cash and debt.
+Its acquisition spree this year has been fueled largely by debt, and Altice plans to pay for Portugal Telecom in existing cash and debt.
 Morgan Stanley, Goldman Sachs, JP Morgan, Credit Suisse, and Deutsche Bank have agreed to back the Portugal bid.

-In Portugal, where Altice owns two small cable companies, buying the former state-owned monopoly PT Portugal would vault Altice into prime position to compete with Vodafone (VOD.L) and NOS(NOS.LS).
+In Portugal, where Altice owned two small cable companies, buying the former state-owned monopoly Portugal Telecom PTC.LS would vault Altice into prime position to compete with Vodafone (VOD.L) and Optimus (MLOPT.PA).

-Completion of the sale of Oi's PT Portugal business could also open the way to the next round of telecoms industry consolidation in Brazil.
+The sale of Oi's Portuguese assets could also touch off long-mooted mobile consolidation in Brazil.

-Oi has been working on a plan to team up with rivals in its domestic mobile market to buy and then break up TIM Participacoes SA (TIMP3.SA), Brazil's second biggest mobile network operator.
+Oi has been working on a plan to team up with rivals in its domestic market to buy and then break up TIM Participacoes SA (TIMP3.SA), the nation's No 2 wireless carrier.

-But Oi needs to sell assets to reduce its debt of about 46 billion reais as it tries to avoid breaching covenants with bondholders early next year.
+But Oi needed to dispose of some assets to lower its debt burden, currently at about 46 billion reais, as it tries to avoid breaching covenants with bondholders early next year.

-A source with direct knowledge of the situation told Reuters last month that TIM's three rivals -- Oi, Telefonica Brasil (VIVT3.SA) (TEF.MC) and America Movil (AMXL.MX) -- are preparing to place a bid worth 32 billion reais for TIM, which is 67 percent-owned by Telecom Italia (TLIT.MI), and then seek to split it among them.
+A source with direct knowledge of the situation told Reuters last month that Oi, Telefonica (TEF.MC) and America Movil (AMXL.MX) will place a bid worth 32 billion reais for TIM, which is 67 percent controlled by Telecom Italia (TLIT.MI), and then seek to split it among them.

 The bid could be presented within days after the Portugal Telecom deal is confirmed, analysts and bankers said.

-(Additional reporting by Alexandre Boksenbaum-Granier; Editing by Susan Thomas and Greg Mahlich)
+(Additional reporting by Alexandre Boksenbaum-Granier; Editing by Andrew Callus and Susan Thomas)